patrickcollins12/esphome-fan-controller/README.md

 I prefer command-line on Mac:
 ``pip3 install esphome``

-You could use the ESPHome that runs inside Home Assistant.
+Most people use the ESPHome that runs inside Home Assistant.
+You can use that too.

 ### Install to ESP32